 Are you fed up with your job?
-Do you want to do something that pays more, yet retains mental satisfaction?
+Do you want to do something that pays more, and provides more mental satisfaction?

 I too felt this way, before I heard about online coding schools - specifically Microverse.
 Since then, my professional life has changed significantly, so I wanted to share why that happened and how I made the decision.

 Initially, it was a colleague of mine that started learning with Microverse, an online coding school.
 While discussing our understanding of different concepts, I was impressed that he had deeper knowledge and understanding of technical skills.
 This colleague had zero experience in the industry, yet I found him more skilled than me in many ways.

 That was the first time Microverse caught my attention.
 Since then, Microverse has benefited me in a number of ways and has taught me what working in the industry wasn’t able to teach me.
 Moreover, at Microverse, you don’t need to pay a penny until after you’ve found a job in software development.